 The purpose of integrity supervision is, among other things, to prevent the use of the financial system for money laundering and terrorist financing purposes.
-Supervision of compliance with the Wwft has been assigned to DNB for the following types of institutions: banks, branches, life insurers, payment service providers and agents, electronic money institutions, foreign exchange institutions, trust offices and institutions referred to in Section 1a(3) (a) of the Wwft.2 These institutions must also comply with the Sw.
+Supervision of compliance with the Wwft has been assigned to DNB for the following types of institutions: banks, branches, life insurers, payment service providers and agents, electronic money institutions, crypto service providers, foreign exchange institutions, trust offices and institutions referred to in Section 1a(3)(a) of the Wwft.6 These institutions must also comply with the Sw.
 Every party in the Netherlands must comply with the Sw.
-Certain institutions fall under the supervision of DNB, including pension funds and insurers.3
+Certain institutions fall under the supervision of DNB, including pension funds and insurers.7

 DNB is responsible for implementing and enforcing the Wwft.
-Enforcement takes place in conformity with the Enforcement Policy of the Netherlands Authority for the Financial Markets (AFM) and DNB on the basis of standards laid down in legislation and regulations.4
+Enforcement takes place in conformity with the Enforcement Policy of the Netherlands Authority for the Financial Markets (AFM) and DNB on the basis of standards laid down in legislation and regulations.8

 DNB drew up an initial guideline in 2011 on the recommendation of the FATF.
 This provided institutions supervised by DNB with guidance to enable them to comply with the statutory obligations arising from the integrity regulations.
-This third edition of the Guildeline incorporates a number of changes in the light of relevant amendments to the Wwft, which was revised on 25 July 2018 (Bulletin of Acts and Decrees (Staatsblad) no. 239, 2018) and the Wwft Implementation Decree 2018 (Bulletin of Acts and Decrees no. 241, 2018).
-The amending bill in respect of the fourth Anti-Money Laundering Directive has not yet been incorporated in this Guideline.
+This fifth edition of the Guideline incorporates a number of changes in the light of relevant amendments to the Wwft which came into force in 2020, except for the insertion of Section 3A of the Wwft.
+The amendment of the Wwft on 21 May 2020 introduced a registration obligation for providers of services for exchange between virtual and regular currencies and providers of custodian wallets.
+The